MelissaCade/note-taker/README.md

 ## Credits

-This page uses the materials and resources provided in the University of Denver Coding Bootcamp.
+This page uses the base code, materials, and resources provided in the University of Denver Coding Bootcamp.
 I also used the following websites as reference to figure out how to do everything:

 stack overflow - https://stackoverflow.com/
 free code camp - https://www.freecodecamp.org/